ErrorTzy/writings/papers/PhDApps/Draft_3.md

 This first approximation seems intuitively right, but it cannot bear scrutiny.
 Aren't we also part of the world?
 If so, then the facts about how we feel and what we believe are, nevertheless, also out there in the world.
 Indeed, Rosen (==citation==) argued that if we adopt a naturalistic conception of our mind, there seems no way to articulate a sense of objectivity that is metaphysically interesting.

-According to Rosen, there are two senses of objectivity: *methodological objectivity* and *metaphysical objectivity*.

-*Methodological objectivity* means that an inquiry resists personal bias, prejudice, etc. Rosen immediately dismisses this sense of objectivity for two reasons. *First*, it is impossible (p.
+According to Rosen, objectivity could be used to predicate over an methodology:*Methodological objectivity* means that an inquiry resists personal bias, prejudice, etc. But Rosen immediately dismisses this sense of objectivity for two reasons. *First*, it is impossible (p.
 284).
 Any inquiry must have a substantial starting point, and there is no way to guarantee that the starting point is not biased. *Second*, it is not "the sense of objectivity that interests us" (p.
 286).
 The interesting sense of objectivity is related to assertions, not inquiries.
 For example, we might say it is subjective that the Mona Lisa is a beautiful painting.

 *Metaphysical objectivity* is about the objectivity of things in the world.
 There might be a subjective realm and an objective realm of the world.
 For example, phenomenal states might be said to belong to a private and subjective realm.
 Therefore, facts about phenomenal states might be subjective in a sense.[^1] But Rosen also dismisses this sense of objectivity for being irrelevant.
 Even if that realm is, in a sense, subjective, the fact that *I'm in pain* seems perfectly objective in the interesting sense.